tanowen04/Getting-Colder/README.md

 got chills down your spine?
 Well, the reason this happens is because horror makes you anxious.
 When you are anxious, your body suffers from what is called “Anxiety chills”.
 These chills are a result of your body directing blood flow away from your extremities and into your vital organs, which is necessary in a survival situation.
-The name Getting Colder is referring to the person you are controlling, who is trying to survive in a forest.
+The name "Getting Colder" is referring to the person you are controlling, who is trying to survive in a forest.
 Throughout the game, the person you are controlling will continue to get colder and colder until you do something about it (indicated by how bright the screen is).
 My game is a great way for young adults and teenagers to fend off the heat during the hot